Paul Laurence Dunbar House

 The Paul Laurence Dunbar House was the 1904–1906 home of poet Paul Laurence Dunbar in Dayton, Ohio.
-It is a historic house museum owned by the state of Ohio and operated by Dayton History on behalf of the Ohio Historical Society; it is also part of Dayton Aviation Heritage National Historical Park.
+It is a historic house museum owned by the state of Ohio and operated by Dayton History on behalf of the Ohio History Connection; it is also part of Dayton Aviation Heritage National Historical Park.
 It is located at 219 Paul Laurence Dunbar Street (formerly called North Summit Street) in Dayton.

 History

 Dunbar had a long association with Dayton.
 He was born there in 1872, the son of former slaves, and his first poems were printed in the Dayton Herald in 1888.
 His first book, Oak and Ivy (1892) was published in Dayton by the United Brethren Publishing House as well.

 After serving as an elevator operator in Dayton and meeting some success for his writings, Dunbar took a job in Washington, D.C., at the Library of Congress.

 Dunbar purchased the home for his mother, Matilda Dunbar, in June 1904.
 The house is an eight-room brick structure on a quiet street.
 When Dunbar separated from his wife Alice Ruth Moore in 1902, he moved in as well.

 By the time Dunbar moved into the house, he was sick with tuberculosis and struggling with alcoholism.
 It was in this home that Dunbar died in 1906.
 His death that February was signified by a black wreath which hung on the front door of the home.

 After Dunbar's death, his mother Matilda lived here for the remainder of her life and kept his books, manuscripts, and study as he left them.
 In 1932, it was reported that Matilda held an open house every year on June 27, the anniversary of her son's birth.
-She died February 24, 1934.
+She died on February 24, 1934.